learn-co-curriculum/python-p3-sqlalchemy-many-to-many/README.md

 Because of those object relationships, the `relationship()` call in the `Game` model is able to skip over the `Review` model and directly link games and users.

+Notice in the `Game` and `User` models that we have added an `association_proxy` (imported from `sqlalchemy.ext.associationproxy`) to refer to the many-to-many related table.
+This states that there is an association through the `reviews` table's `game` or `user` column.
+The `creator` argument takes a function (an anonymous `lambda` function in this case) which accepts a game or user and returns a review for that game or user.
+This review has, in a sense, created the relationship between the game and user.

+As we mentioned earlier, this syntax is a bit complicated, and `Table` objects are still generally preferred.
+It is rare that the only thing joining two tables would be another concrete table like `reviews`.
+Still, these cases exist and some developers prefer to minimize the number of tables in their databases either way.
+Association Object Models are always good to have in your back pocket.

+A testing suite is available in this lesson for you to check your syntax in building a many-to-many relationship between games and users.
+Run `pytest -x` from the `lib/` directory to see if your models are working as expected- and don't forget to use Alembic to create your database first!

 ***